Koromix/rygel/src/attic/README.md

 # Serf

-Small HTTP server made for localhost testing.
+Serf is a **small HTTP server made for local testing**.
 It can serve static files and you can customize the headers with a simple config file.

 Here is an example configuration file: